ofmanybirds/ofmanybirds.github.io/recs.md

 'piracy' handles the topic of accessing content through means outside the ones explicitly proscribed by law.
 'academia' concerns the structures of academic publishing, and everything that sprawls off from that.

-'influential' is applied to content we found unusually valuable long-term.
+'influential' is applied to content we found unusually valuable long-term or that significantly changed how we conceptualise a given domain.

 'cw' has things we expect to be unpleasant in a non-negligible fraction of readers if seen without preparation.
 Doesn't necessarily imply graphic content.
 'nsfw' contains sexual content.